dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 ## Introduction

-In this article I will describe how I have created a simplified version of a shopping agent using Strands Agents Python SDK that is hosted in Amazon Bedrock AgentCore.
+In this article, I'll describe how I created a simplified shopping agent using the Strands Agents Python SDK, hosted in Amazon Bedrock AgentCore.

-Agent has access to a simplified Product Catalog and Order Management System that allows agent to create orders on user behalf using products available in the products catalog.
-It is possible to execute agent both locally and on AWS.
+The agent has access to a simplified Products Catalog and Order Management System, allowing it to create orders on the user's behalf using products from the catalog.
+You can run the agent both locally and on AWS.

-The final result is a functional agent that can help the user pick the right products for their needs and create orders using prompts like:
+The end result is a functional agent that helps users find the right products for their needs and create orders using prompts like:

 ```text
 I would like to buy a budget laptop for daily usage with at least 8GB RAM and 512 GB of storage.